 You should not drink alcohol while taking Trintellix.
 Alcohol may cause some side effects of Trintellix to be worse.
 For example, Trintellix may cause nausea and vomiting or headache.
 These side effects may be worse with alcohol use.

-If you drink alcohol and you have concerns about avoiding it during your Trintellix treatment, talk with your doctor.
+If you drink alcohol and you have questions about avoiding it during your Trintellix treatment, talk with your doctor.

 Pregnancy and breastfeeding while taking Trintellix